jonascheng/serverless-architecture-with-aws/README.md

 ## In a nutshell

 * API Gateway
-    * Provides an HTTP API endpoint that is fully configurable.
+    * Provides an HTTP/S API endpoint that is fully configurable.
-    * Define the HTTP resources (like /user), the HTTP methods on that resources (like POST, GET, DELETE, ...) and the integration that should be called to process the request.
+    * Define the HTTP/S resources (like /user), the HTTP methods on that resources (like POST, GET, DELETE, ...) and the integration that should be called to process the request.

 * Lambda
     * Run whatever logic is needed to answer the request.